 This volume takes a broad perspective on the recent debate on the role of German ordoliberalism in shaping European economic policy before and after the eurozone crisis.
 It shows how ordoliberal scholars explain the institutional origins of the eurozone crisis, and presents creative policy...

 Michael Polanyi is most famous for his work in chemistry and the philosophy of science, but in the 1930s and 1940s he made an important contribution to economics.
 Drawing on rich archival materials of Polanyi and his correspondents, Gábor Bíró explores their competing worldviews and their...

 Estrella Trincado, Andrés Lazzarini, Denis Melnik

-This edited volume examines the relationship between economic ideas, economic policies and development institutions, analysing the cases of 11 peripheral countries in Europe, Latin America and Asia across the 19th and 20th centuries.
-It sheds light on the obstacles that have prevented the...
+This edited volume examines the relationship between economic ideas, economic policies and development institutions, analysing the cases of 11 peripheral countries in Europe, Latin America and Asia across the nineteenth and twentieth centuries.
+It sheds light on the obstacles that have prevented...

 In this landmark volume, Samuel Hollander presents a fresh and compelling history of moral philosophy from Locke to John Stuart Mill, showing that a ‘moral sense’ can actually be considered compatible with utilitarianism.
 The book also explores the link between utilitarianism and distributive...

 June 19, 2019